frankpablo/smith-site/docs/teaching/csc110/csc110home.md

 **Office Hours**:

-  - Wednesday/Friday (By Appointment) 1:00 PM to 4:00 PM Ford 316 or the Study Nook (both shown below)
+  - Wednesday/Friday ([By Appointment](https://calendly.com/pablo-frank/110-office-hours)) 1:00 PM to 4:00 PM Ford 316 or the Study Nook next to Ford 322 (both shown below)
   - Open Door Policy: If you find my office door open and I'm inside, feel free to ask for help.

 Location of OHs: